To reauthorize the Second Chance Act of 2007.

 Length: 36 pages

-This bill was introduced on November 13, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 13, 2013, in a previous session of Congress, but it did not receive a vote.

 Ordered Reported — Sep 18, 2014